joelparkerhenderson/github-special-files-and-paths/README.md

 You can configure your sponsor button by adding a  file in your repository on the default branch.
 You can configure the button to include sponsored developers in GitHub Sponsors, external funding platforms, or a custom funding URL.

 Default `FUNDING.yml` files that apply across all repositories can be placed in an organization's `.github` repository.
+See [Creating a default community health file](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/creating-a-default-community-health-file)

 ## dependabot.yml